concealedtea/Dashboard/README.md

 # Dashboard
-C# MVC Dashboard with Javascript and HTML
+C# MVC Dashboard with Javascript and HTML displaying data from SQL databases